Last Updated on 18 February 2026 by Cycloscope

 Day 3 – The steepest road in the world: Cycling from Batur to Kubu (29km)

-Today we should go down and so we are happy, but it does not last long.
-After having skirted the lake with a view of Lake Batur on our left, 2 kilometers of unbearable climbing are waiting for us, we have to push the bike in two.
-And then the descent, even more impractical.
+Today we should go down, and so we are happy, but it does not last long.
+After skirting the lake with a view of Lake Batur on our left, 2 kilometers of unbearable climbing await us; we have to push the bike in two.
+And then the descent is even more impractical.

 We find a good camping spot by the sea, a beautiful sunset, a cool breeze, and perfect sleep.